-Founded in 1994, Youth As Resources, (YAR) is a youth-led grant making, community organizing and leadership development organization that helps youth address the problems associated with living in poverty in our own communities.
+Founded in 1994, Youth As Resources, (YAR) is a youth-led grant making, community organizing and leadership development non-profit organization that helps youth address our most critical community and institutional challenges on our own terms.

 We believe that those who are directly affected by unjust systems and

 structures have the best insight into how to change them and should

 control the resources to do so.
 We are governed by a high functioning

 Board of Directors currently comprised of 25 youth and young adults (ages14 -24).

 - Grant making: Completed 51 funding cycles distributing almost a million dollars to 505 youth-led community organizing projects.

 - Workforce development: Provided employment to 164 youth and young adults year-round and in the summer through our Task Force strategy.
 Task Force is the group of highly skilled and motivated YAR youth Board members who are employed to organize and train their peers to bring about community and institutional change.